juliarenee/cep-data/README.md

 A WRAL analysis found that one unitented consequence of adopting CEP is the risk of losing hundreds of thousands of dollars in Title I funding, putting two federal programs at odds.

+Read more about our findings here.

 # The Data
 WRAL used the following publicly available data from the North Carolina Department of Public Instruction:

 # Methodology
+Annual CEP eligibility data for 2015-2019 was obtained from the North Carolina Department of Public Instruction and filtered to Durham Public Schools.
+The data used to determine CEP participation in Durham Public Schools for the 2019-20 school year was obtained from James Keaten, the district's director of Child Nutrition Services.

+Title I funding data was obtained from the North Carolina Department of Public Instruction [CCIP website](https://ccip.schools.nc.gov/Default.aspx?ccipSessionKey=636925140797247010).
+To obtain the data, go to: Search > Enter school district name or code > Select district > Funding > Funding Applications > Select year and "Last approvided funding application" > Consolidated > Title IA > School Allocations - PPA List.

+We then merged CEP eligibility and Title I funding data by year and school code.

+Title I funding is first allocated to school districts based on the number of low-income students.
+In Durham, like many other districts, those funds are then allocated to individual schools based on a ranking system: Schools are first ranked by the percentage of low income students, and then split into poverty bands based on those percentages.
+Schools in the same band receive the same allocation of Title I funding per pupil.

+This school year, TK bands for Title I.

+In CEP schools, the percentage of low-income students is determined by federal measures---primarily by participation in the Supplemental Nutrition Assistance Program, commonly known as food stamps---multiplied by 1.6.
+In non-CEP schools, the percentage of low-income students is the percentage of those who receive free and reduced price lunch.

+In order to estimate how CEP would impact Title I funding, we calculated how many schools would shift rankings had every school eligible for CEP participated in the program.
+To determine these shifts for the 2018-19 school year, we used 2019 CEP eligibility data and 2019 Title I school allocation data.

+For CEP eligibile, non-participating schools, we replaced the percentage of low-income students in the Title I allocation data with the federal percentage of low-income students multiplied by 1.6.
+We then recalculated school rankings and counted how many shifted ranks.

+Assuming the same number of schools would be placed in each poverty band and that each band would receive the same allocation of Title I funding per pupil, we recalculated the amount of Title I funding each school would receive.

+TK results.